document.write('

 GEOL-101 Phys & Environ Geology (4 Credits)

-(PN) Introduction to the science of the Earth and our environment through topics of Earth materials and cycles, natural resources, tectonic processes, hydrologic systems, volcanoes, earthquakes, paleoclimatology, and geologic time.
-Additional themes include anthropogenic impacts on our environment, environmental hazards and environmental justice.
-Includes a weekly 2-hour lab that integrates experiential exercises, computer applications, collections of the Fryxell Geology Museum, and local field trips.
-Gateway course to the geology major.
+(PN) Introduction to the science of the Earth and our environment through topics of Earth materials and cycles, natural resources, tectonic processes, hydrologic systems, volcanic systems, earthquakes, paleoclimatology, and geologic time.
+Additional themes include anthropogenic impacts on our environment, environmental hazards, natural resources, and environmental justice.
+Includes a weekly 2-hour lab that integrates experiential exercises, technology applications, collections of the Fryxell Geology Museum, and local field trips.
+Gateway course to the Geology major.
 GEOL-101L for this class is not required if taken during J Term.

 GEOL-101L Lab for 101 (0 Credits)

-(PN) Introduction to the science, geopolitics and economics of two very important but different groups of minerals.
-We will explore the materials that have shaped the course of human history, from obsidian blades, jade axes, bronze and iron alloy tools and weapons that enabled conquest and colonialism to the current group of critical minerals that form the foundation of our modern, "greening" civilization, e.g., lithium, metals and rare earth element-bearing minerals that allow iPhones, solar PV panels, electric vehicles, and wind turbines to work.
-Then we will focus on the nearly $300-billion-dollar-a-year global jewelry market by studying a few of the important gemstones, e.g., diamond, emerald, ruby, sapphire, garnet - from their geologic formation, through exploration, mining, and cut-polish-processing, all the way to the jewelry store.
+(PN) Introduction to the mineralogy and economics of gemstones.
+We we will focus on the nearly $300-billion-dollar-a-year global jewelry market by studying a few of the important gemstones, e.g., diamond, emerald, ruby, sapphire, garnet -- from their geologic formation, through exploration, mining, and cut-polish-processing, all the way to the jewelry store.
 You will learn non-destructive optical, spectroscopic and density methods to identify natural & synthetic gemstones.
-Includes a weekly 2-hour lab focusing on specimens from the Fryxell Geology Museum collections and gemstone identification.
+Includes a weekly 2-hour lab focusing on gemstone identification and on analysus of specimens from the Fryxell Geology Museum collections.
+GEOL-104L for this class is not required if taken during J Term.

 GEOL-104L Lab for 104 (0 Credits)